CEAdoor/sherlockgame/readme.md

 ## What is this?

-Online game build on Node JS
+Online game build on Node JS that was conducted as a part of Aaroh18, annual techfest of College of Engineering Adoor.

 ## How to use